joeyology/taleno-digital/src/pages/blog/what-is-business-analytics.md

 ### In a nutshell

 Business Analytics is the art of being able to discover insights from data along with the business questions resulting in an action based from the recommendation - data-driven decision making.

+### Why do we need Business Analytics?